roycehaynes/scrapy-rabbitmq/README.md

 ## A RabbitMQ Scheduler for Scrapy Framework.

-Scrapy-rabbitmq is a tool that lets you feed and queue URLs from RabbitMQ to Scrapy spiders, using the [Scrapy framework](http://doc.scrapy.org/en/latest/index.html).
+Scrapy-rabbitmq is a tool that lets you feed and queue URLs from RabbitMQ via Scrapy spiders, using the [Scrapy framework](http://doc.scrapy.org/en/latest/index.html).

 Inpsired by and modled after [scrapy-redis](https://github.com/darkrho/scrapy-redis).